 |Teryl Morrison||Assistant Coach|

-Coach Matt is 172-114 as the Falcons' head coach.
-The longest tenured coach in SCC women's basketball history hasn't had a losing season, has posted five 20-win seasons and has won three Bay Valley Conference titles – including the last two.
-More importantly than the wins and losses, he has moved on 29 players to four-year universities on athletic scholarships which is how success is defined at the community college level.
+The longest tenured coach in program history hasn't had a losing season, has posted seven 20-win seasons and has won six Bay Valley Conference titles – including four straight from 2008-2011.
+More importantly than the wins and losses, he has moved on 42 players to four-year universities on athletic scholarships which is how success is defined at the community college level.

-Coach Matt is well-known in the community and is a staple at girls basketball games in Solano County and beyond.
-He's a huge basketball fan and loves learning new ways to teach the game to the enthusiastic student-athletes who come to Solano with the hopes of improving their game.
+Coach Matt is well known in the community and is a staple at girls basketball games in Solano County and beyond.
+He's a huge basketball fan and loves learning new ways to teach the game to the enthusiastic student-athletes who come to Solano with the hopes of improving their games.

-By playing one of the toughest schedules in the state year in and year out, Coach Matt ensures that his players are going up against the best teams and therefore the best players in California.
+By playing one of the toughest schedules in the state year in and year out, Solano's players go up against the best teams and the best players in California.
 It's the only way they'll be ready to move on and contribute right away to a four-year program.

-Coach Matt is a two-time Bay Valley Conference Coach of the Year, having won the award in two of the three years he led Solano to the conference title.
+Coach Matt is a four-time Bay Valley Conference Coach of the Year, having won the award in four of the six years he led Solano to the conference title.

-The Falcons are coming off back-to-back conference titles – having won the 2008-09 crown on the final day of the regular season.
-The team got off to a rocky start, finishing the regular season with a 3-10 record, and then dropping its first two conference games.
-Things turned around quickly though and Coach Matt and company reeled off 14 straight wins to capture a share of the conference title and earn the final spot in the NorCal playoffs.
+The 2008-09 team won the conference title on the final day of the regular season.
+The Falcons got off to a tough start, finishing the preseason season with a 3-10 record, and then dropping its first two conference games.
+Things turned around quickly though, and Coach Matt and company reeled off 14 straight wins to capture a share of the conference title and earn the final spot in the NorCal playoffs.